Germany's Left party tops Thuringia election, AfD surges to second — exit poll | DW | 27.10.2019

 "I see myself clearly strengthened," he told ARD.
 "My party clearly has the mandate to govern, and I will take it up."

-The SPD, however, is projected to slide down to 8.5%, losing some 4% compared to its 2014 result.
-Although the Greens are expected to more or less keep to their parliamentary seats with 5.5%, it appears unlikely that the ruling coalition will be able to maintain its one-seat majority.
+The SPD, however, is projected to slide down to 8.4%, losing some 4% compared to its 2014 result.
+Although the Greens suffered a smaller loss, and are now hovering around 5%, it appears unlikely that the ruling coalition will be able to maintain its one-seat majority.

 'Bitter result'

-German Chancellor Angela Merkel's CDU is forecast to take third with 22.5%, marking an 11% drop from 2014.
-The result is a heavy blow for the conservative party and a win for the AfD, which hoped to claim at least some of CDU's disillusioned supporters.
+Merkel's CDU is forecast to take third with a bit over 22%, marking an 11% drop from 2014.
+The result is a heavy blow for the conservative party and a win for the AfD, which had eyed the CDU's disillusioned supporters.

 The CDU's top candidate, Mike Mohring, lamented the "bitter result" of centrist parties not being able to form a majority.